fyncom/fyncom-help/Pricing.md

 Number of rewards you can send in a month.

 **Rewards Campaigns**<sup>2</sup> <br>
-Number of active rewards campaign per month.
+Number of active rewards campaigns per month.
+You can make as many rewards campaigns as you like, but only 3 will be active.

 **Commission**<sup>3</sup> <br>
 The commission paid to FynCom per reward.
 If a response is received for a reward is $1.00, then $1.05 to $1.15 is charged, based on your plan.